TransLink is Metro Vancouver’s main public transit system that includes buses, the SkyTrain, SeaBus and West Coast Express.

 As already mentioned, the amount you pay depends on the amount of zones you travel through.
 For the purposes of this article, we have divided up the amount you pay based on the number of zones below.

 (Note: Transit rates are subject to change.
-Prices listed below are as of the spring of 2020 for bus, SeaBus and SkyTrain services and for payment made by Compass Cards.
-Tickets paid for by cash or credit card cost between about 60 cents and $1.25 extra for adults, but the same for seniors and children.
+Prices listed below are as of January 2024 for bus, SeaBus and SkyTrain services and for payment made by Compass Cards.
+Tickets paid for by cash or credit card cost extra for adults, but the same for seniors and children.
 Prices for the West Coast Express are different and can be found on the TransLink.ca website.)

 For more information see the page about Fares and Passes on the TransLink website.